MCP4Public/look-4-fundings/README.md

 - **Le Chat connection**: Ensure the MCP endpoint URL includes `/mcp` at the end
 - **API errors**: The crawler uses the official EU API which may have rate limits or temporary unavailability
 - **No results found**: Try different keywords or check if the API is responding correctly
+- **Date serialization errors**: The `add_grant_with_affinity` tool automatically handles date conversion for JSON serialization
+- **Web API connection**: Ensure the Look 4 Fundings web application is accessible at `https://web-production-08f4.up.railway.app/`
+- **Affinity score validation**: The affinity score must be between 0 and 100, inclusive

 ## License